ut-ras/robotticelli/blog_post.md

 ![robotticelli at SXSW, with only two motors attached](http://i.imgur.com/dwBVJba.jpg)

-Because the robot's system has a lot of moving parts (figuratively and literally), in any discussion of it's individual systems, it's important understand how these systems works in relation to everything else.
+Because the robot's system has a lot of moving parts (figuratively and literally), in any discussion of it's individual systems, it's important understand how each of these systems works in relation to everything else.

 The project is split into three parts: Magi, Venus, and Primavera. **Primavera** is responsible for image processing and palette reduction to a set of spraypaint colors that we can order. **Venus** takes the reduced color image outputted by primavera, transforms it to a list of coordinates along the wall, and finds an efficient path to visit all these coordinates.
 It then generates a simple instruction set for the last system, Magi to follow. **Magi** is responsible for all of the robotic movement; this include everything from the servo drivers and communication modules to the non-linear control system.

-Although we will talk about all of the systems, Magi is the beef of Robotticelli, so we will spend most of our time talking about that.
+Although we will talk about all of the systems, Magi is the beef of Robotticelli, so we will spend most of our time discussing that.

 ### Primavera